vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    > **Note**: If you get an error about the Cosmos DB name, ensure that you typed the `ComsosLocation` and `CosmosPairedLocation` without any spaces.
 Re-run the above command after you have corrected the name.

-### Task 6: Create a GitHub repository
+### Task 6: Create a GitHub repository for the Lab Files

-FabMedical has provided starter files for you.
-They have taken a copy of the websites for their customer Contoso Neuro and refactored it from a single node.js site into a website with a content API that serves up the speakers and sessions.
-This refactored code is a starting point to validate the containerization of their websites.
-Use this to help them complete a POC that validates the development workflow for running the website and API as Docker containers and managing them within the Azure Kubernetes Service environment.

 1. Open a web browser and navigate to <https://www.github.com>.
 Log in using your GitHub account credentials.